hmk81996/nosql-challenge/README.md

-# nosql-challenge
+# restaurant-database
-Data Analytics Course Module 12
+NoSQL Database Exploration - Data Analytics Course Module 12

 # Task
 Using datasets from the UK Food Standards Agency, I will evaluate some of the ratings.
 I will work from the hypothetical scenario that journalists and food critics would be able to use these evaluations to make decisions about which establishments to write about.